Spring has SPRUNG…

 Quercetin: The antihistamine properties of quercetin make it a helpful supplement for helping those with asthma to lower inflammation.

 Echinacea and goldenseal: Because many children with asthma have an underlying infection.
 Using herbs such as Echinacea and goldenseal a few times a month can help to reduce a viral or bacterial load in the body.
 These herbs should not be used daily but a few times a month (and definitely if a child is sick) can be helpful.

 Children suffering from an asthma attack may benefit from homeopathic remedies.
 Kalium Carbonicum, Ipecachuana and Antimonium Tartaricum are all potential remedies. (source) In my opinion, it is best to work with a homeopathic doctor if your child suffers from asthma.
 The correct remedy for your child will depend on his overall symptom profile and a doctor will be able to help you navigate homeopathic treatment options.

 Kid-safe essential oils that may support a healthy respiratory system include Frankincense, Ponderosa Pine and Ravinstara.
-Combine 1-2 drops of essential oil in 1 teaspoon of carrier oil and apply to back of neck, chest and/or bottom of feet. (source) I use this brand of essential oils.
+Combine 1-2 drops of essential oil in 1 teaspoon of carrier oil and apply to back of neck, chest and/or bottom of feet. (source)

 If you have a child with asthma, I highly recommend reading the following books: